 On the whole, people in the UK are renowned for their courtesy.
 This is a basic element of UK culture and is part of the communication style.
 You will have noticed that people say 'sorry' often - when they pass too close to you or when they accidentally bump in to you.
 It is also polite to hold open doors for others that are nearby.

 Often quite dry and somewhat sarcastic, humour is very important in general communication and is present at every level and almost every occasion at work and socially.
 Mostly British humour is witty and self-deprecating, and can often be a defence mechanism.
 It can be highly implicit and in this sense is related to the British indirect communication style.
 Much use is made of irony so do listen carefully for cues and do not take all comments literally.

 'Stiff upper lip'

 This will vary from job to job and some workplaces insist on informality while others are formal but may have a dress-down day.
 Those in the creative fields, new companies and start-ups tend to opt for ‘smart casual’ attire.
 Whereas traditional companies in the finance sector for example run a conservative dress code.
-The term “Business Casual” has become increasingly popular in recent years and is a middle ground between the two styles of dress.
-It entails wearing smart attire that is smarter than casual wear but more informal than typical smart business wear.
+The term 'Business Casual' has become increasingly popular in recent years and is a middle ground between the two styles of dress.
+This entails wearing attire that is smarter than casual wear but less formal than typical smart business wear.
 If you are ever unsure what you should wear, it is best to dress conservatively.

 Generally speaking, British work culture involves taking a proactive approach, welcoming change and not being afraid of making mistakes; people are prepared to ‘give something a go’ and move on if the desired outcome is not achieved.
 This is in contrast to some European work styles that tend to favour inaction over than making mistakes.
 Similarly, other cultures prefer to ‘save face’ rather than being seen to make mistakes.